Gunman kills 19 children in Texas school rampage

 Hours after the attack, families were still awaiting word on their children.

-Outside the town civic center, where families were told to gather, the silence was broken repeatedly by screams and wailing.
+Outside the town civic center, where families were told to await news about their loved ones, the silence was broken repeatedly by screams and wailing.
 “No!
 Please, no!” one man yelled as he embraced another man.

 “My heart is broken today,” said Hal Harrell, the school district superintendent.
 “We’re a small community, and we’re going to need your prayers to get through this.”